Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Related Work

-Consequently, workers' responsibilities extend well beyond the poorly defined formal job descriptions that platforms typically provide to content moderators, which may result in deteriorating working conditions, encompassing both uncompensated labour and adverse psychological health outcomes.
+Although existing research has begun to document the contextual, linguistic, and cultural knowledge that moderation requires, definitions of data work share a common limitation: they focus primarily on task categorisation rather than on the broader competencies workers bring to their roles and the occupational recognition these should command.
+This gap between how data work is defined and how it is practised by workers remains underexplored, and constitutes the analytical focus of this paper.

+This undervaluation of competencies is not new and is often reflected in the working conditions imposed on workers.
 Historically, content moderation has relied on unpaid volunteer labour, establishing a pattern of uncompensated digital work that persists today.
 This precedent was set in the 1990s when tens of thousands of AOL volunteer community leaders managed chatrooms without payment, eventually leading to protests and a class action lawsuit that was settled in 2011 for 15 million USD \cite{matias2016going}.
-Contemporary platforms like Reddit continue this model through volunteer moderators who, while classified as independent volunteers rather than employees, perform substantial work to create, promote, and maintain social relations online without compensation.
 This historical reliance on unpaid labour has created ongoing tensions between platforms and moderators, as evidenced by collective action such as the Reddit moderator blackout, where volunteers protested changes to platform policies that affected their ability to perform moderation work effectively \cite{matias2016going}.
+At the same time, improvements in working conditions appear to be possible within BPOs, provided that there is third-party intervention, particularly from clients who can demand changes \cite{muldoon2025poverty}.
 Recent scholarship has proposed methods to improve moderation work by highlighting moderators' skills and the benefits their recognition could bring to platforms and society \cite{grimmelmann2015virtues, wilson2020hate, vaccaro2021contestability, fleisig2024perspectivist}.
 However, the psychological effects of content moderation work, particularly when moderating violent and hateful content, remain largely uncompensated and unrecognised \cite{steiger2021psychological, muldoon2024typology, gebrekidan2024content}.

-The growing organisation of content moderation workers and data workers into unions \cite{perrigo2023150} or guilds \cite{yang2024guilds} represents a crucial step towards recognising their professional identity and improving working conditions.
-While the lack of recognition of the expertise constantly mobilized by content moderation workers is increasingly being highlighted in research \cite{abdelkadir2025role}, it is more broadly the lack of recognition of the qualities and professionalism of workers that we seek to characterise in this article.
-Indeed, expertise is one of several elements that compose the professional identity of workers.